 Confirmation of Information

 Following the initial meeting, the counselor will likely do some homework.
 They will confirm the information you provided and get a detailed account of your financial circumstances.
-This can involve ordering a copy of your credit report, as well as reviewing your recent tax returns, credit card bills and other loan statements, and scrutinizing your pay stubs.
+This can involve ordering a copy of your credit report, reviewing your recent tax returns, credit card bills and other loan statements, as well as scrutinizing your pay stubs.
 This may feel obtrusive, but it’s an important step for the counselor to take if they are going to help you turn things around.
 Keep in mind that a counselor will not take any actions unless you approve of it.

 Debt Management Plan